Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 Hypertonia Symptoms

 Hypertonia causes babies to move differently due to a limited range of motion in the joints.
-This can make the symptoms easy to spot because your baby’s movements will not look normal.

 If you are concerned about hypertonia, look for the following symptoms:

-• Difficulty moving arm, leg, and neck muscles.
+• Difficulty moving arm, leg, and neck muscles

-• Robotic movements because of limited motion in the joints and an inability to relax muscles.
+• Robotic movements because of limited motion in the joints and an inability to relax muscles

-• Poor balance and falling.
+• Poor balance and falling

-• Limited joint movement and flexibility.
+• Limited joint movement and flexibility

-• Involuntary muscle twitching or jerking.
+• Involuntary muscle twitching or jerking

 Mild Hypertonia in Babies